Dr. Mark Barner

 - Dunleavy Hall, Room 338

-Mark Barner, Ph.D. is chair of the Communication Studies Department and an associate professor at Niagara University.
+Mark Barner, Ph.D. is chair of the Communication and Media Studies Department and an associate professor at Niagara University.
 He earned his bachelor of arts in Journalism from Lock Haven University of Pennsylvania and his master of science degree in Communication from Clarion University of Pennsylvania.
 He received his Ph.D. in Mass Communication from Ohio University in 1995.